Zbahsoun/Bikesharing/README.md

 - Trip duration per user, as well as per gender.
 - Weekday trips per day, hour and gender.

-## Analyzing the Data:
+## Analyzing the Data

-We used the analytical tool Tableau to create worksheets, dashboards and a story to visualize our data analysis outcomes and provide some recommendations to our potential investors.
-You can find the Story presented via tableau using this [link](https://public.tableau.com/app/profile/zeinab.bahsoun/viz/Bikesharing_16700573951020/NYCCitiBikeAnalysis?publish=yes).
+Using Tableau we created worksheets, dashboards and a story to visualize our data analysis outcomes, and to provide some recommendations for our potential investors.
+You can find the story that presents our analysis using this [link](https://public.tableau.com/app/profile/zeinab.bahsoun/viz/Bikesharing_16700573951020/NYCCitiBikeAnalysis?publish=yes).

 <img src="https://github.com/Zbahsoun/bikesharing/blob/main/Images/Customers%20Characteristics.png" width=50% height=40%>